KennyHT/learn-kubernetes/labs/rbac.md

     kubectl get secrets --as=learn-k8s --namespace=kube-system

-You should have recieved an error indicating you are not allowed to list secrets from the `kube-system` namespace.
+You should have received an error indicating you are not allowed to list secrets from the `kube-system` namespace.
 The `--as=learn-k8s` is a great option for testing user access.

 Now let's change our `learn-k8s` context entry in the Kube config file to use our new `learn-k8s-user` user.